 The Baie-des-Sables Wind Farm is a 109.5 MW wind farm facility located in Baie-des-Sables and Métis-sur-Mer, in the province of Québec.
 Construction of the Baie-des-Sables Wind Farm began in March 2006.
-The wind farm was brought into commercial service on November 22, 2006.
-The 38% undivided co-ownership interest in the Baie-des-Sables Wind Farm was initially acquired by the Fund on December 6, 2007.
+The wind farm was brought into commercial operation on November 22, 2006.
+The 38% undivided co-ownership interest in the Baie-des-Sables Wind Farm was initially acquired on December 6, 2007.

 The Baie-des-Sables Wind Farm is comprised of 73 GE 1.5 MW wind turbines.
-The Baie-des-Sables Wind Farm is connected to Hydro-Québec's grid through a 34.5 kV sub-station connected to a 52-km long, 230-kV transmission line built by Hydro-Québec.
+The Baie-des-Sables Wind Farm is connected to Hydro-Québec's grid through a 70 km long, 34.5 kV collector system and a transformer station which steps up the voltage for connection to an adjacent 230 kV Hydro-Québec transmission line.

 The right to use the site on which the wind turbines are installed at the Baie-des-Sables Wind Farm was initially acquired through option award contracts.
-Furthermore, deeds of superficies ownership rights and servitudes were later granted in favour of Innergex BDS and TransCanada BDS, LP, for the installation of wind turbines on the territory of the Baie-des-Sables Wind Farm.
+Furthermore, deeds of superficies ownership rights and servitudes were later granted in favour of Innergex BDS, L.P. and TransCanada BDS, L.P., for the installation of wind turbines on the territory of the Baie-des-Sables Wind Farm.